brezhnyev/odrscenariomaker/README.md

 ./libcarla-client-build.debug/LibCarla/cmake/client/libcarla_client_debug.a          // built with the "make rebuild" command ./LibCarla/cmake/client/libcarla_client_debug.a                                      // build "with cmake .." command
 </pre>

-## Alternative way.
-The following alternative will need to install the required components manually and **avoid installing clang and ninja**.
-1. Download rpclib. git clone https://github.com/rpclib/rpclib.git, build as usual and sudo checkinstall
-1. Download recastnavigation. git clone https://github.com/carla-simulator/recastnavigation.git, build as usual and sudo checkinstall
-**Important!** the recastnavigation exists as forks in different repos in internet. **Important to use the one for carla + "recast_builder" branch.**
- Build with -fPIC flag (this may be needed if the carla library is built as shared in p.5).
-1. Download boost_1_73_0 as zip package.
-Start ./bootstrap.sh and then ./b2 to build the libs.
-Do NOT install, since this may cause conflict with existing boost (1.65 is standard for Ubuntu18)
-1. Download sdl: sudo apt install libsdl2-2.0-0
-1. Clone the carla: git clone https://github.com/carla-simulator/carla.git, checkout version 0.9.9
-* mkdir Build (if does not exist, beware of capital **B**build)
-* cd Build
-* touch CMakeLists.txt.in (needed by the CMakeLists.txt)
-* copy Version.h into ./LibCarla/source/carla
-* cmake .. -DCMAKE_BUILD_TYPE=Client -DCMAKE_CXX_STANDARD_INCLUDE_DIRECTORIES=/home/kbrezhnyev/BUILDS/boost_1_73_0
-where the DCMAKE_BUILD_TYPE can be Server (not relevant in our case) and DCMAKE_CXX_STANDARD_INCLUDE_DIRECTORIES the path to the boost_1_73_0

 # Building Client application(s)